Back and Forward Cache in React

 type="checkbox"

-// store ref value to sync with checkedMapping later
+// Store the ref to sync with checkedMapping later

 value={item.value}